 All Andrew Fleck Children's Services programs share a philosophy that supports the right of every child and family to expect and receive the highest quality of child care that we can offer.
 We are committed to providing a high quality, diverse and inclusive early learning program for all children.

-On behalf of Andrew Fleck Children's Services, we would like to welcome you and your child to our Program.
+On behalf of Andrew Fleck Children's Services, we would like to welcome you and your child to our kindergarten and school age program.